Max Muncy Player Props: Dodgers vs. Royals

-The Los Angeles Dodgers, including Max Muncy (.262 on-base percentage in past 10 games, 60 points below season-long percentage), take on starter Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Saturday at 7:15 PM ET.
+The Los Angeles Dodgers, including Max Muncy (.156 slugging percentage in past 10 games, including zero homers), take on starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless showing in his last game (0-for-3) against the Royals.

 Max Muncy Game Info & Props vs. the Royals